 The University of San Francisco is committed to providing an environment free from gender-based discrimination or harassment.
 As such, USF does not tolerate any kind of gender-based discrimination or harassment, which includes sexual assault, sexual harassment, and gender-based harassment.
 For more information on our policies, please visit: myusf.usfca.edu/title-ix.

-Deadline: You should know your rights and responsibilities before you arrive on campus.
+Deadline: Know your rights and responsibilities before you arrive on campus.

 2130 Fulton St, San Francisco, CA 94117

 Tel: (415) 422-7260, Fax: (415) 422-6329